 - Consult with the litigation attorney handling the case to determine whether the lawsuit is still viable without the deceased person’s testimony, assuming it has not already been given.

 A good first step when you are administering an estate that is subject to a lawsuit is to first find out where the case is being tried.
 For example, if the lawsuit were being filed in Orange County, it would be handled through the Superior Court in that county.
-Your next step should be to consult with an experienced attorney.
+Your next step should be to consult with an experienced attorney to help when you learn the estate is a defendant in a civil lawsuit to ensure you follow the best protocol for the estate’s interest.
 We encourage you to get in touch with us today to find out how we can help.